top of page

 • All of these costs are going up with inflation…

-• DRs are legally binding ordinances, filed with the county, unique to HOA homes, that go above and beyond what the city or county ordinances require.
+• Deed Restrictions (DRs) are legally binding ordinances, filed with the county, unique to HOA homes, that go above and beyond what the city or county ordinances require.
 For example…

 • A City of Olathe ordinance requires that any fence installed in FRONT of a residence ‘shall not exceed 4 feet in overall height’.